Celshade/InstaBae/README.md

 [![built with Python3](https://img.shields.io/badge/built%20with-Python3-green.svg)](https://www.python.org/)
 [![built with Selenium](https://img.shields.io/badge/built%20with-Selenium-orange.svg)](https://github.com/SeleniumHQ/selenium)

-_Automatically like your [wo]man's pictures on Instagram._
+_Automatically like Bae's posts on Instagram._

 Many of us have very little free time, these days.
 Many of us also have significant others who really LOVE Instagram.
-A true _bae_ is duty-bound to like all of his/her partner's pictures; however, remembering to do so, let alone finding the time, can become a real mission.
+A true _bae_ is duty-bound to like all of their partner's pictures; however, remembering to do so, let alone finding the time, can become a real mission.
 By default, we already support our partners and their goals - however big or small.
 It is only logical that we show support to their insta-endevours, as well!